jaredwray/cacheable/README.md

 The `caching` and `multiCaching` functions accept an options object as the second parameter.
 The following options are available:
 * max: The maximum number of items that can be stored in the cache.
 If the cache is full, the least recently used item is removed.
 * ttl: The time to live in milliseconds.
 This is the maximum amount of time that an item can be in the cache before it is removed.
 * shouldCloneBeforeSet: If true, the value will be cloned before being set in the cache.
-This is set to false by default.
+This is set to `true` by default.

 ```typescript
 import { caching } from 'cache-manager';